-☐ Budget and Call for Proposals due at NCTE in time for the Winter CCCC Officers' Meeting.
+- ☐ Budget and Call for Proposals due at NCTE in time for the Winter CCCC Officers' Meeting. - □ Participate in the online orientation for new CCCC Executive Committee members.

-□ Recruitment of Local Arrangement Chair begins
+Recruitment of Local Arrangement Chair begins

-Recruitment of Reviewers begins.

-Recruitment of featured speakers begins.
+- ☐ Recruitment of Reviewers begins. - □ Recruitment of featured speakers begins.

-Ma rch
+March

-ivia Program proposal form access emailed to CCCC members.

-Meeting with NCTE Convention Director.

-Open meeting at convention to solicit program ideas.

-Attend the CCCC Meetings at the Convention.
+- □ Program proposal form access emailed to CCCC members. - ☐ Meeting with NCTE Convention Director. - Open meeting at convention to solicit program ideas. - Attend the CCCC Meetings at the Convention.

+April
-Apr il Determine Stage I and II reviewers; send names to NCTE.
-Instructions to reviewers prepared and distributed.

-Program proposals submitted to NCTE.
+- □ Determine Stage I and II reviewers; send names to NCTE.
+Instructions to reviewers prepared and distributed. - ☐ Program proposals submitted to NCTE.

-Late in the month - program proposal deadline.

-Ma v

-ivia , Proposals sent to Stage I reviewers via online system.

-Ratings due from Stage I reviewers via online system.

-Jun e

-June/July: Stage II reviewers in Urbana to complete review process and begin session selection.

-Meeting with Convention Director in Urbana

-July ,

-Invitation emailing attachments produced.

-Wrap up recruitment of featured speakers.

-Aug gust

-Set program (via CCCC database) and forward to NCTE.
-Provide session packet for each session.

-Invitations prepped for emailing at NCTE.

-NCTE EC new member orientation conference calls in mid to late summer.

-Round I invitations emailed from NCTE.

-Sen tem ber

--1- Work to find replacements for those who decline invitations.

-Information for Preview due.
-Oct tobe Early: Round I reminder email from NCTE.
-Mid: Round I Invitations expire.
-Make replacements.
-Obtain info on featured speakers and Associate Chair's keynote and bio for Preview.
-Late: Round II invitations emailed from NCTE.
-No vem ber Round II reminder email from NCTE.
-Attend the NCTE EC orientation on Tuesday before the NCTE Convention.
-Attend the NCTE EC meetings on Wednesday and Sunday after the General Session at the NCTE Convention.
-Meet with Local Arrangements Chair and/or NCTE staffers at Convention.
-Attend the CCCC meetings at the NCTE Convention.
-December Preview emailing prepped at NCTE.
-De cem ber Review front matter and program copy and send to NCTE.
-Prepare and review cover design.
-Become Associate Chair 30 days after convention.
-Receive list of meeting rooms.
-Mid: Round II Invitations expire.
-Make final replacements.
-December emailing to CCCC members and confirmed participants.
-Associate Chair (Refer to "Officers' Meeting Schedule" for Meeting and Convention information.)
-De cem The Assistant Chair become the Associate Chair 30 days after the NCTE Convention Jan uary Decide where and when to hold winter Officers' meeting the following year and inform

-Headquarters.
+(Refer to "Officers' Meeting Schedule" for Meeting and Convention information.)

+☐ The Assistant Chair become the Associate Chair 30 days after the NCTE Convention

-Travel to Officers' Meeting.
-Meetings assigned to meeting rooms.
-Early: Make final replacements on program.
-Receive program copy for final review.
-Mid: Final program revisions due at NCTE.
-Work with CCCC AL to finalize invitations and memos for various events at Convention.
-Feb ruai Attend NCTE EC Meeting.
-Addendum to the Program developed.
-Arrange for amenities to be given at the Convention.
+- Decide where and when to hold winter Officers' meeting the following year and inform Headquarters. - Travel to Officers' Meeting. - Meetings assigned to meeting rooms. - ☐ Early: Make final replacements on program. - Receive program copy for final review. - ☐ Mid: Final program revisions due at NCTE. - Work with CCCC AL to finalize invitations and memos for various events at Convention.

+- Attend NCTE EC Meeting.

+- □ Addendum to the Program developed.

+- ☐ Arrange for amenities to be given at the Convention.
 Small gifts or flowers have traditionally been given to the Local Arrangements Chair, staff members who have worked directly with Convention arrangements, and any assistants from their own institutions.

+- ☐ Activities at the CCCC Convention vary. - Preside over Opening General Session (Thursday morning). - Write letters of thanks to the Local Arrangements Chair and to all chairs of subcommittees. - ☐ After reviewing the Convention report from Headquarters, forward the report and survey information to the Assistant Chair (who will be in the process of planning the next Convention).

+May

-Ma - April Activities at the CCCC Convention vary.
-Preside over Opening General Session (Thursday morning).
-Write letters of thanks to the Local Arrangements Chair and to all chairs of subcommittees.
-N/a After reviewing the Convention report from Headquarters, forward the report and survey information to the Assistant Chair (who will be in the process of planning the next Convention).
-Ma y Participate in NCTE EC budget approval online meeting.
-Confirm dates and location of the Winter Officers' meeting for the following year with Headquarters.
-Begin thinking of nominees to the Braddock Committee & Resolutions Committee.
-Names of award committee members are kept confidential until the award selection process is completed In nominating committee members, keep in mind distribution of two-and four-year institution representation, people of color representation, geographical representation, and gender balance.
+- Participate in NCTE EC budget approval online meeting. - □ Confirm dates and location of the Winter Officers' meeting for the following year with Headquarters. - Begin thinking of nominees to the Braddock Committee & Resolutions Committee.
+Names of award committee members are kept confidential until the award selection process is completed.
+In nominating committee members, keep in mind distribution of two-and four-year institution representation, people of color representation, geographical representation, and gender balance.
 Headquarters will then issue invitations and monitor the acceptances.

+June

-Jun e □ Start composing personal bio for Preview and draft keynote for next CCCC Convention.
-Aug gust Attend NCTE EC Meeting in Urbana, Illinois. ,
+Start composing personal bio for Preview and draft keynote for next CCCC Convention.

-Invite Parliamentarian. -- -------- ------------------
+August

-Begin working with CCCC AL on agenda for November EC Retreat
+- Attend NCTE EC Meeting. - ☐ Begin working with CCCC AL on agenda for November EC Retreat.